mitll/vizlinc_db/README.md

-leadsdb
+vizlincdb
 =======

-database code for leads tool
+database code for VizLinc data vizualization and analytics tool